-Key in formation Check our utility-scale distributed generation-hosting capacity map.
-Engage an electrical engineering consultant.
-Complete our two initial application forms and pay application fee.
-Application fee - please check the link below for our most up to date pricing.
+Ð Preliminary information request form.
+Initial application form.
+Fee to review your application - please check the link below for our most up to date pricing.
 You'll receive a response to your initial application within 30 business days. https://networkwaitaki.co.nz/customers/electricity-generation/ to access our information and application forms.

-Pātanga aromatawai

-Assessing impact

-If you'd like to proceed further with the connection process following our high-level review you'll then engage an electrical engineer to undertake impact assessment studies for you.
+Pātanga aromatawai Assessing impact If you'd like to proceed further with the connection process based on our high-level review you'll then engage an electrical engineer to undertake impact assessment studies for you.